26 March 2020

 Apply for a ‘Key Worker’ Role via RateMyPlacement.co.uk

-We have all been encouraged to self-isolate under new government restrictions.
-But, there is still a huge demand for 'key workers'.
-To help maintain and support key services at this time of uncertainty, RateMyPlacement.co.uk is advertising vacancies in sectors where demand for workers is high.
+To help maintain and support key services at this time of uncertainty, RateMyPlacement.co.uk is advertising vacancies in sectors where the demand for workers is high.

 Expect lots of new key worker vacancies to go live for applications over the coming weeks.

 85% of jobs are filled through networking.
 So, not having a LinkedIn account sounds pretty ludicrous.
 After all, LinkedIn is the ultimate professional networking.
 And networking is a key ingredient for Building Your Personal Brand and firing up your employability.

 With the shutdown of a lot of social venues and activities, you’ll probably have an abundance of free time.
 Setting up a basic LinkedIn profile is also pretty quick to do.

 We know a lot of students won’t know where to begin.
 But fear not.
 Follow this step-by-step guide to help you Create the Ultimate LinkedIn Profile and you’ll be inundated with job offers in no time.

 Having a great CV is like having a sound Tinder profile.
 Share it and you’ll have potential matches flocking over to you in no time.